vuongducphuong/documentation/content/applications/productivity/studio/fields.rst

 data that is stored within them.
 How the data is presented and formatted on the :abbr:`UI (User Interface)` is defined by their widget.

-From a technical point of view, there are 15 field types in Odoo.
+From a technical point of view, there are 15 field types in Leansoft.
 However, you can choose from 20 fields in Studio, as some field types are available more than once with a different default widget.

 .. tip::